ShineEnoki/portfolio/README.md

 # portfolio
-Welcome from my portfolio
+Welcome from my portfolio repo. if you wanna take a look at the portfolio web add /Assign/
-nothing more